Charan-7406/Image-Caption-Generator/README.md

  # System requirements
- A good CPU and a GPU with atleast 8GB memory
+ A good CPU and a GPU with atleast 8GB memory.
- Atleast 8GB of RAM
+ Atleast 8GB of RAM.
  Active internet connection so that keras can download inceptionv3/vgg16 model weights and also glove model.
  If the system gpu not good enough use google colab.

- #required libraries for python
+# Libraries required
 * Keras
 * Tensorflow
 * tqdm